rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default RepositoryItem;
 {{< /highlight >}}

-As you can see, the anchor element to link to the repository is already extracted as a Link component.
-The Link component in the *src/Link/index.js* file could look like the following just to make it possible to open up those URLs in an extra browser tab:
+The anchor element to link to the repository is already extracted as a Link component.
+The Link component in the *src/Link/index.js* file could look like the following, to make it possible to open those URLs in an extra browser tab:

 {{< highlight javascript >}}
 import React from 'react';